 The wings of a dove!

-One of the most painful experiences is to have a close friend betray you.
+One of the most painful experiences is to have a close friend betray you and turn against you.
+This causes deep soul searching and deep hurts.
+David had such an experience that he shares with us today in Psalm 55.
 He was deeply troubled and in anguish over a betrayal.
-He wanted to take the wings of a dove and fly away to a secluded place to rest.
+He wanted to take the wings of a dove and fly away to a secluded place to rest from the storm that he was experiencing.
 (Psalm 55:6) It would have been more understandable if it was an enemy who had insulted him and turned against him, but it was his close friend.
-It was a man with whom he had enjoyed sweet fellowship as they worshiped together.
-(Psalm 55:13-14) He called on the Lord for help during this troubling time.
+It was a man with whom he had enjoyed sweet fellowship in the presence of God at the temple.
+(Psalm 55:13-14) He called on the Lord for help and intervention in this very troubling time.

-This psalm is interesting in light of Psalm 32 and 51 which describe David’s trial of faith where he had betrayed his friend Uriah the Hittite!
+This psalm is interesting in light of Psalm 32 and 51 which describe David’s trial of faith where he ended up betraying his friend Uriah the Hittite!
 When this psalm was written and about whom we are not certain.
-It may have been concerning Ahiphohel, his close adviser who sided with Absalom in his rebellion.
-(2nd Samuel 15:12) It is interesting that David reaped what he himself sowed.
+It may have been concerning Ahiphohel, his close adviser who sided with Absolom in his rebellion.
+(2nd Samuel 15:12) It is interesting that David probably reaped what he himself sowed.
+Betrayal is not enjoyable and brings deep hurt and anguish of soul.

 Jesus Christ also went through betrayal.
 Judas betrayed his own teacher, rabbi, and friend.
 He enjoyed sweet fellowship with Jesus even at the last supper.
-Jesus reached out to this one who would betray him and sought to win him over.
+Jesus reached out to this one who would betray him and sought to win him over even at the last.
 (John 13:19-26) In a sense, all the disciples betrayed Jesus by denying that they knew Him and running away.
-We can begin to understand how he might feel when we betray his love.
-It is amazing how we can enjoy sweet fellowship with the Lord, and then do things that betray Him!
+We can get a glimpse into the heart of our Savior and friend of how he might feel when we betray his love.
+It is amazing how we can enjoy sweet fellowship with the Lord, and then do things that betray Him and cause him anguish!

 The good news today is that our Savior did not take flight with the wings of a dove!
-Instead, He bore our betrayals, sin, and rebellion and loved us so much that He died in our place!
-Take time today to ask for His forgiveness of your betrayals.
+He could have called on legions of angels to rescue Him.
+(Matthew 26:53) Instead, He bore our betrayals, sin, and rebellion and loved us so much as to die in our place!
+Take time today to ask for His mercy and forgiveness of your betrayals.
 Invite Him to be you special friend who will stick closer than a brother!
 Enjoy sweet fellowship with one who will never betray you!